vedaldi/practical-cnn-reg/doc/instructions.md

 So far, we have trained a single small network to solve this problem.
 Here, we will experiment with several variants to try to improve the performance as much as possible.

-Before we experiment further, however, it is beneficial to switch using a GPU.
-If you have a GPU and MATLAB Parallel Toolbox installed, you can try running the code on a GPU by changing a single switch.
-Assuming that the GPU has index 1 (which is always the case if there is a single CUDA-compatible GPU in your machine):
+Before we experiment further, however, it is beneficial to switch to using a GPU.
+If you have a GPU and MATLAB Parallel Toolbox installed, you can try running the code above on the GPU by changing a single switch.
+Assuming that the GPU has index 1 (which is always the case if there is a single CUDA-compatible GPU in your machine), use:

 ```
 trainOpts.expDir = 'data/text-small-gpu'
 trainOpts.gpus = [1] ;
 ```

-Note that we change `expDir` in order to start a new experiment from scratch.
+Do not forget to also change `expDir` in order to start a new experiment from scratch.

-> **Task:** Test GPU based training (if possible).
-How much faster does it run?
+> **Task:** Test GPU-based training (if possible).
+How much faster does it run compared to CPU-based training?

 Now we are ready to experiment with different CNNs.